 - Salvation for the Jews from the Great Tribulation

-- Your belief in Jesus saves you from judgment on the Day of Judgement and from the second death – separation from God.
+- Our belief in Jesus saves us from judgment on the Day of Judgement and from the second death – separation from God.
 This salvation is different from all the other examples, in that it has eternal consequences that the other’s don’t have.

 11. A Closer Look at Ephesians 2

-We need to look at the scripture upon which much reformed and pentecostal theology has been built.
+We need to look at the cornerstone scripture of reformed and pentecostal theology has been built.

 A. For by Grace you Have Been Saved.